anonymous-editor/BRMM/README.md

 The source code is included as "main.py" for those who want it.

-To use BRMM, download `BRMM_x64.exe` through the "Releases" page or from [this link](https://github.com/anonymous-editor/BRMM/releases/tag/1.0.0).
+To use BRMM, download `BRMM110_x64.exe` through the "Releases" page or from [this link](https://github.com/anonymous-editor/BRMM/releases/tag/1.0.0).

+## Basic Mod Tutorial

+HUGE thanks to Andi_pog for making this vid to showcase BRMM.

 ## Possible Improvements:
 - Add content wrapping so the app fits more window sizes.
 - Add light mode support.
-- Allow users to remove mods from within the app.
 - Allow users to choose their Brick Rigs install path.
 - Improve loading times.
 - Improve GUI rendering.